 Water damage can be costly but often preventable with careful measures.
 Regular maintenance and vigilance can protect your home from potential water damage.

 Simple steps can be integrated into your routine home care practices.
-Being proactive in addressing issues can significantly reduce long-term expenses.
+Proactively addressing issues can significantly reduce long-term expenses.

 Here are some preventative actions to consider:

 While prevention is key, knowing how to address water damage promptly is crucial.
-Quickly responding to any signs of water damage will minimize harm and repair costs.
+Responding promptly to any signs of water damage will minimize damage and repair costs.

 Tips for Prevention